 Step 3 — Calculating Your System Design Capacity

 Your System Design Capacity is the maximum GPM you should plan to use when laying out irrigation zones.
-Designing above this number risks pressure drops that leave distant heads under-performing and shortens the life of your meter.
+Push past this number and you'll see pressure drops that starve the farthest heads, uneven coverage, and premature wear on your meter.

 The formula is straightforward: